Child World: History

 In April 1992, Child World applied for Chapter 11 bankruptcy protection causing former Child World managers and Cole National executives to file a class-action lawsuit against Avon, accusing it of sabotaging the company so they could liquidate it and avoid payments to them.
 A further 54 stores were identified for closure as Child World focussed on 71 previously profitable Northeastern United States stores it sought funds to keep open.
 Lenders were not forthcoming and the business reported further losses.
-Avon sought a last ditch merger of Child World with Lionel Corporation's also financially troubled Lionel Kiddie City but were ultimately unable to agree terms.
-An "inventory clearance" sale became a liquidation; most headquarters staff were sacked, and by mid September 1992 Child World ceased to exist.
+Avon sought a last ditch merger of Child World with Lionel Corporation's also financially troubled Lionel Kiddie City, while beginning a massive clearance sale to try to raise cash.
+The merger talks proved fruitless, and Child World began liquidation sales in the summer of 1992 while terminating many of its executives.
+The last Child World locations closed in September of that year.

 Store design

 Entrance to former Children's Palace in Englewood, Colorado (later a Big Lots, as seen above the door, with the design from the store still in place), this location has since closed as of early 2023.

 Child World was known largely for making its stores resemble castles, complete with turrets, battlements, and three arches (two small, one large) in the front door.